What do the kids on the cover of Siamese Dream look like now?

 The two girls on the sleeve of Smashing Pumpkins’ classic album are one of the most iconic images from the grunge era… where are they now?

-Luckily, on the day that the reunion tour was announced, Corgan, via the official Pumpkins Instagram account tweeted this charming photo of Ali Laenger and Lysandra Roberts as they are in 2018.
+Corgan, via the official Pumpkins Instagram account, tweeted this amazing photo of Ali Laenger and Lysandra Roberts as they were 25 years on.

 "On such a special day in SP history, I want to take a moment to thank Ali and LySandra, who you might know were the little girls that I stood by and watched have their picture taken some 23 years ago (on what was a perfect LA afternoon).
 Never realizing that this moment in time would forever tie us, and go on to become such an iconic image in rock history.
 What's amazing is their chemistry with one another still leaps through the camera to this day and yet if memory serves they'd never met before that Siamese shoot.
 Which tells me their coming together, and the beauty that Melodie's shot captures, of youth and innocence, was meant to be SP's own, personal lucky star.
 So thank you thank you thank you Ali and LySandra, we adore you, and having you be a part of today's launch brings tears to my eyes.
 For life goes fast, and I can still see you in my mind's eye wearing crisp white dresses in a stranger's backyard, looking like little Mother Mary's, smiling and laughing into the sun." - @williampcorgan 📷: @hellomikeamico